tharinadacwa/SMART-AUTONOMOUS-FLOOR-MOPPING-ROBOT/MAIN_CONTROLLER/README.md

 | SysTick | 15 (lowest) |

 The TIM7 ISR is ~2 µs.
-At 115200 baud a UART byte arrives every 87 µs, so even worst case the UART is serviced ~2 µs late — 40× inside its deadline.
+At 115200 baud a UART byte arrives every 87 µs, so even worst case the UART is serviced ~2 µs late, 40× inside its deadline.
 Giving the UART top priority "so we never miss a byte" trades a problem you don't have for one you can't detect: a late step pulse is jitter at best and a lost step at worst, and on an encoderless robot a lost step is a silent lie in the odometry.